moni-kishore-dhar/Some-Machine-Learning-Algorithms-for-Classification-Problems/README.md

 # Some-Machine-Learning-Algorithms-for-Classification-Problems
-In this repository, I have tried to demonstrate some of the most popular machine learning approaches to solve some classification problems.
+In this repository, I have demonstrated some of the most popular machine learning approaches to solve some classification problems.
 I applied some machine learning methods to the "camera_prices_prediction_dataset.csv" dataset and got a good number of accuracy.